forestgrape/coronavirus/index.md

 #### Remark
 Similar patterns seem to be in the USA and France.
 For analysis, ideally the partitioning of population is fine-grained, at most a few 100K people per partition.

-### Biological Basis
-[in rework]
-First observations of cross immune protections are described.
-Then examples of host species jumps of betacoronaviruses are described including jumps from BCoV to humans.

-#### Cross Immune Protections between different Coronaviruses
-[Cross immune protections](#cross-immune-protection) against coronaviruses have been observed for different strains, therefore cross protections can exists for coronaviruses.
-Examples of observed cross immune protections are:
-* As already noted in the introduction  [Van der Hoek et al.](#vanderhoek2012) observed by analysing serum conversions (no additional serum conversion occurs):
-    - OC43 -protects-> HKU1 (only unidirectional)
-    - NL63 -protects-> 229E (only unidirectional)

-* [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against the strain BCoV DB2.
-HECV-4408 is a strain that has been observed to cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

 #### Observed Interspecies Jumps
 There are many examples where BCoVs jumped species borders, for which at least [interspecies infection](./coronavirus.md#infecting-new-species) is necessary but likely many occur until one yields a species jump.
 Frequent enteric coronavirus infections to humans occur(ed) likely, but they are not easy to prove [citation coming].
 Examples where they have PCR confirmed:
 * The HECV-4408 coronavirus was isolated from a child having diarrhea in 1994 as described in [Zhang et al](#zhang94) Examples of a successful jump from BCoV between humans and bovine: